davxy/jam-conformance/fuzz-proto/README.md

 Any error condition not specified by the JAM protocol (e.g., out-of-consensus internal errors) **must not** be signaled with an `Error` message.

+The `Error` message may convey some extra information for debugging purposes.

 If such an out-of-protocol error requires terminating the session, either the fuzzer or the target should simply close the connection without sending an `Error` message, as outlined in the **General Rules** section.